Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Piqsels

-Pregnant or female cats in heat might collect items as part of a nesting instinct.
+Pregnant or female cats in heat may sometimes collect items as part of a nesting instinct.
 This instinct may also linger after spaying.

 What You Can Do About Your Cat Stealing Things

-• Spending more quality time with your pet can be a great way to improve their behavior and reduce their desire to play with objects that they shouldn’t.
+• Spending more quality time with your pet can be a great way to reduce their boredom and their desire to play with objects that they shouldn’t.

 • Rotate your pet’s toys frequently to keep them interesting.
 Some cats will get bored playing with the same toys every day and may resort to stealing your things.